 The Academic Support Program consists of a limited tutoring program and four academic support centers.
 The peer tutoring program has a limited budget to match students needing specific assistance with peer tutors.
 The four academic support centers provide assistance in math, writing, research, and study habits.
-See page 46 for more information.
+See Academic Support section for more information.